Documents to Lodge

 Your client should complete a legal aid application form giving full details of his or her financial situation and that of any financially associated person (including a spouse, de facto partner, company, trust, or anyone else who provides or should provide financial support).
 The current application form is included in Forms.

-If you consider that the case has merit (see Eligibility), you should sign the solicitor's certificate on the last page of the application form.
+If you consider that the case has merit (see Eligibility for Legal Aid), you should sign the solicitor's certificate on the last page of the application form.

 The Legal Aid Application form must be signed by the applicant.
 However the Commission is aware that from time to time this may not be possible.
 Accordingly, it has been resolved that this requirement may be dispensed with in cases where the applicant’s solicitor has no proper opportunity to obtain the signature of the applicant and, in the opinion of the Director, the failure to obtain the client’s signature is due to circumstances beyond the practitioner’s control.
 Generally, this will be when a matter is before a court and the client is not present.